-Once a student has selected a proposed field of research for the dissertation (e.g. child welfare, mental health, substance abuse, domestic violence, poverty, etc.) and has begun taking electives as foundation for research in that specialization area (typically in the third semester), the student submits a written proposal to the Assistant Dean for Doctoral Education which identifies the broad, proposed subject area of the dissertation research and a proposed supervisor.
+Once a student has selected a proposed field of research for the dissertation (e.g. child welfare, mental health, substance abuse, domestic violence, poverty, etc.) and has begun taking electives as foundation for research in that specialization area (typically in the third semester), the student submits a written proposal to the assistant dean for doctoral education that identifies the broad, proposed subject area of the dissertation research and a proposed supervisor.
 The student in consultation with the chair will determine the additional committee members.
-The supervisor (must be either a full professor or an Associate Professor) and one committee member must be members of the program’s Graduate Studies Committee (GSC).
+The supervisor (must be either a full professor or an associate professor) and one committee member must be members of the program’s Graduate Studies Committee (GSC).
 The third committee member may be a member of the GSC or may be a social science faculty member (includes tenured and tenure-track faculty, research faculty, and research scientists employed by The University of Texas at Austin) who brings content experience.
 All committee members must have obtained a PhD or equivalent degree.
 Students are advised to discuss the selection of the two members with their chair prior to any discussion with potential members.
 The committee chair must approve the selection of research faculty, research scientists, or tenure track faculty from other departments prior to contact by the student.
 The comprehensive examination structure and/or outline will be approved by the student’s comprehensive examination chair during the semester in which the student is enrolled in the comprehensive examination course.

 The student prepares a proposed reading list that encompasses materials on the theory, research, and research methodology that addresses the major themes in the proposed area of research.
 When the student has prepared a proposed reading list, an initial meeting of the supervising committee is convened by the committee supervisor to review, modify, and approve the scope of the reading list, and to set the timetable for completing the paper.